Lincoln Heights Branch Library: Historic designations

 Carnegie paid for a total of six libraries in Los Angeles, and only three of the Carnegie libraries remain: Lincoln Heights, Cahuenga, and Vermont Square."

 The Lincoln Heights Branch was designated as a Historic-Cultural Monument (#261) by the Los Angeles Cultural Heritage Commission in 1983.
 In 1987, the Lincoln Heights Branch and several other branch libraries in Los Angeles were added to the National Register of Historic Places as part of a thematic group submission.
-The application noted that the branch libraries had been constructed in a variety of period revival styles to house the initial branch library system of the City of Los Angeles.
-With respect to the Lincoln Heights Branch, the application described the building as being designed in the Classical Revival style with strong Beaux Arts influence.
+The pplication described Lincoln Heights Branch as being designed in the Classical Revival style with strong Beaux Arts influence.
 "The building's most unusual feature is its floor plan which is in the shape of a segment of a circle. ...
 The arched entry is centered in the middle and three series of concrete walkways with landings leading up to it.
 This tall one-story design features high clerestory windows which are inset between pilasters."